Postsecondary hybrid classrooms are on the rise. In these spaces, some students are remote, some attend in person, but everyone needs to be engaged.

 12. Case studies

 Case studies have long been a collaborative way to get students to take a deeper dive into issues, plus show real-world applications of course content.
 And with UC&C tools, they can work just as well in a hybrid learning class as in a traditional one.
-For a deep dive into how Carleton University uses case studies in its experiential education, read this article.
+To find out how Boston University uses case studies, read this article.

 13. 30-second book talks